iHRIS/dockerfiles/README.md

-# Docker builds for iHRIS
+# Docker builds for iHRIS v4

+> This repo is for v4 of iHRIS.
+For v5, see https://github.com/ihris/ihris

-> Note: iHRIS is pinned to PHP 7.0 and MySQL 5.5 for the 4.3 release.
+> iHRIS is pinned to PHP 7.0 and MySQL 5.5 for the 4.3 release.
 4.3-dev includes a fix for it to populate the database with no errors on 5.7.

 ### iHRIS Manage Blank Site (using MySQL inside a container)